circleci/circleci-docs/jekyll/_cci2/local-cli.md

 - Debug and validate your CI config
 - Run jobs locally
 - Query CircleCI's API
-- Create, publish, view and manage Orbs.
+- Create, publish, view and manage Orbs

 This document will cover the installation and usage of the CLI tool.